nci/gsky/Documents/ows/README.md

 server which presents a new approach for geospatial data discovery and delivery using OGC standards.
 The most recent release is version 1.0 (June 2018).

-The **documents/ows** directoy has all the documents and user guides for the GSKY system.
-If you find that anything is missing or requires modifications, please contact the author directly or through the comments.
+The **documents/ows** directoy has all the currently available documents and user guides for the GSKY system.
+If you find that anything is missing or requires more info, please contact the author directly or through the comments.

 The documents - in Word, PowerPoint and PDF - listed in here are intended to be equally useful for a beginner and an expert of GSKY.
 Though they were created